-8.3.2 University of Manchester
+9.3.1 University of Manchester

-Any participant data held within CFHealthHub will be stored on a secure server at the University of Manchester.
-CFHealthHub complies with the Data Protection Act and follows best practice guidelines on security and information governance and has been subject to rigour security testing.
+All participant data is held within CFHealthHub, and The University of Manchester shall provide and maintain the CFHealthHub software and CFHealthHub databases containing participant data.
+Software and personal data within CFHealthHub may be hosted within a secure environment at the University of Manchester site or storage may be sub-contracted to a third party with authorisation from the sponsor and under the terms of the Agreement.
+CFHealthHub complies with the Data Protection Act and follows best practice guidelines on security and information governance and has been subject to rigourous security testing.
 Encrypted channels are used to transfer any data to and from the web and mobile application platforms.
 All user interaction with the CFHealthHub server and each action performed by a user will be logged.
-An audit log contains the username of the user performing the action, the date & time of the action, short description of the action performed.
+An audit log contains the username of the user performing the action, the date & time of the action, and a short description of the action performed.
 All users are authenticated via a secure password with access to the system restricted on a role basis.

-8.3.3 Not- for- profit CFHealthHub Company
+9.3.2 Not- for- profit CFHealthHub Company